YOU CAN TURN YOUR CHILD INTO A ACADEMIC SUPERSTAR

 You have a lot on your plate already, allowing yourself to get run-down or burnt-out is not part of anyone’s plan.
 It takes time to find balance in a homeschooling life.
-As part of that homeschooling life, you need to include ways to take care of yourself – ways to speed up or make household task more efficient, ways to vent on bad days and celebrate on good days and ways to maximize the education of your child.
+As part of that homeschooling life, you need to include ways to take care of yourself – ways to speed up or make household tasks more efficient, ways to vent on bad days, and celebrate on good days and ways to maximize the education of your child.
 There is no one-size-fits-all solution – you will have to experiment until you find what works best for you.

-1. Around The House;
+1. Around The House

 Homeschooling affords you the chance to create a specialized learning environment for your child.
-Homeschooling can also invite disaster into your home with learning materials, projects and simply the lack of time to get everything done.
+Homeschooling can also invite disaster into your home with learning materials, projects, and simply the lack of time to get everything done.
 There are ways to tackle everything you just have to decide which works for you.
 In the end, it’s likely you’ll end up using a mix of the Homeschool Resources below.

 - Fly Lady – Fly Lady is a lifesaver for thousands and thousands of families.
 For others, she’s a fly in the ointment.
 Her entirely free method of keeping house is based on short amounts of time each day spent on specific tasks along with a manageable routine.
 She encourages families to get their kids involved as well.
 It’s easy to overdo it at first, but if you stick to her suggestions and take the “baby steps” you will find yourself in an easy routine with an uncluttered, guest-ready house in a few months.
 It’s worth a try.
 You can adapt her methods as you need.

 - Motivated Moms – If you prefer to work on your own, check out Motivated Moms.
-You are not tied to your email and you can use it on your computer, in book form or as an app on your phone.
-They give you guidelines to maintaining your house on a daily basis as opposed to dedicating every single weekend to putting your house back into “workable” order.
+You are not tied to your email and you can use it on your computer, in book form, or as an app on your phone.
+They give you guidelines to maintaining your house on a daily basis as opposed to dedicating every single weekend to putting your house back into a “workable” order.

-2. Make It About You;
+2. Make It About You

 You know the saying, “If mama ain’t happy, ain’t nobody happy.”
-If you’re not taking care of yourself while you are homeschooling and managing the house, work and life in general, something’s going to give.
+If you’re not taking care of yourself while you are homeschooling and managing the house, work, and life in general, something’s going to give.
 Don’t let it be you.
 These special education homeschool resources are given with your needs in mind.
 Nothing has to change at once, think about things that might work in your own life and try to apply them.
 Your entire family will benefit.

 - Seven Sisters – This is a blog post homeschooling moms should read every six months.
 You are not alone.
-It’s nice to have a reminder that an exhausted you is not really doing much for you or your family.
+It’s nice to have a reminder that an exhausted you, is not really doing much for you or your family.

 - Simple Homeschool – There are some great ideas here about time management.
 When you’re homeschooling it’s easy to lose an entire day on one subject or no subject on a really awful day.
 You don’t need a rigid routine, but a routine helps.
 Take the suggestions for mandatory quiet/rest time each afternoon to heart.
 That hour or two each day can transform your life.

-3. Additional Special Education Homeschool Resources For Parents;
+3. Additional Special Education Homeschool Resources For Parents

 There are a few unrelated items that are excellent Special Education Resources for homeschool parents.
 They are listed below in no certain order.
 Even if you don’t need these resources immediately, bookmark them.
 You never know when they’ll come in handy.